One Half Of 3 4

 Method 1: Multiplying Fractions

 The most straightforward approach to finding one half of 3/4 is to multiply the two fractions.
 Remember that "of" in mathematics often translates to multiplication.
-Therefore, we need to calculate (1/2) * (3/4).
+Because of this, we need to calculate (1/2) * (3/4).

 To multiply fractions, we simply multiply the numerators together and the denominators together: